TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    Return a dictionary representing the current global symbol table.
-This is always the dictionary of the current module (inside a function or method, this is the module where it is defined, not the module from which it is called).
+This is always the dictionary of the current module (inside a function or method, this is the module where it is defined, not the module kutoka which it is called).

 .. function:: hasattr(object, name)